 Competitive research is also easily conducted via the domain analytics tool, which produces traffic numbers, keyword targets, and current ads for any domain.
 Additionally, SEMrush tracks keyword rankings and scheduled reports for domains or keywords helping advertisers to be proactive with their accounts.

 Despite its lack of vowels, Optmyzr leaves no stone unturned.
-It’s awesome at providing lots of quick optimizations to help you grab the low hanging fruit within any Adwords account.
+It’s an awesome SEM optimization tool o that helps you grab low hanging fruit within any Adwords account.
 This tool is all about saving time on tedious and complex reports, and allowing easy functionality to use that saved time to make optimizations.

 In the “Data Insights” section, quick visuals of performance segments can be made actionable quickly.
 In addition, the quality score tracker, hour of the week analysis, and geo heat-map are all important reports for any account that can be made in a snap, saving analysts lots of precious time.

 There is also a section for optimizations that can be made with one click, allowing analysts to make keyword and bid adjustments, A/B ad tests, and budget changes quickly.
 This section is based off extremely helpful reports made for you in the interface.
 Lastly, Optmyzr also has custom reporting options and templates, as well as enhanced scripts that can be run from the tool.